Data-Efficient and Interpretable Tabular Anomaly Detection: Experiments

 \subsection{Unsupervised Anomaly Detection}

-We compare methods on $20$ tabular datasets, including $14$ datasets used in \citet{gopalan2019pidforest} and $6$ larger datasets from \citet{devnet}.
-Since it's hard to tune hyperparameters in the unsupervised setting, for fair comparisons we compare all baselines using default hyperparameters.
-We run experiments 8 times with different random seeds and take average if methods involve randomness.
+We compare methods on $20$ tabular datasets, including $14$ datasets from \citet{gopalan2019pidforest} and $6$ larger datasets from \citet{devnet}.\footnote{We did not use all 30 datasets in ODDS used in SCAD~\citep{shenkar2022anomaly} because some are small or overlap with datasets from \citep{gopalan2019pidforest}.} We run and average results with 8 different random seeds.